Product Selector

 Replica choice

 In contrast, NRT replicas have their own index, so they will also have their own HNWS graph.
-This means that queries performed can and will return different results per HNWS graph (# of NRT replicas in a shard) which can lead to noticeable result shifts.
+HNSW is an Approximate Nearest Neighbor (ANN) algorithm, so it will not return exactly the same results for differently constructed graphs.
+This means that queries performed can and will return different results per HNWS graph (number of NRT replicas in a shard) which can lead to noticeable result shifts.
 When using NRT replicas, the shifts can be made less noticeable by increasing the topK parameter.
-Variation will still occur, but should be lower in the documents.
+Variation will still occur, but it should be lower in the documents.
 Another way to mitigate shifts is to use Neural Hybrid Search with a vector similarity cutoff.

 For more information, refer to Solr Types of Replicas.